Paul Cook: Later career

 After the Sex Pistols suddenly broke up after their final concert in San Francisco on 14 January 1978, Cook and Jones initially worked on the soundtrack to Julien Temple's film, The Great Rock 'n' Roll Swindle.
 The two also recorded a few songs using the Sex Pistols name, Cook singing lead on the album version of the song "Silly Thing".
-The pair then started a new band, The Professionals, with Andy Allan.
+The pair then started a new band, the Professionals, with Andy Allan.
 Allan caused some legal problems; he played bass on "Silly Thing" and the first few Professionals recordings, but had no recording contract and had been neither credited nor paid.
-Consequently, the Virgin Records compilation album Cash Cows, which featured The Professionals' track "Kick Down the Doors", was withdrawn.
+Consequently, the Virgin Records compilation album Cash Cows, which featured the Professionals' track "Kick Down the Doors", was withdrawn.
 Cook and Jones played together on Johnny Thunders' solo album, So Alone.

 They released four singles, recorded a self-titled LP that was shelved until 1990, and released I Didn't See It Coming in November 1981.
-The band's American tour to promote the album was cut short when band members Cook, Paul Myers, and Ray McVeigh were injured in a car accident.
-While The Professionals did return to America in the Spring of 1982 after recovery, Jones and Myers' drug problems further hampered the band's prospects.
-They declined an opening spot offer on tour for The Clash, and broke up.
+The band's American tour to promote the album was cut short when band members Cook, Paul Myers, and Ray McVeigh were injured in a car crash.
+While the Professionals did return to America in the Spring of 1982 after recovery, Jones and Myers' drug problems further hampered the band's prospects.
+They declined an opening spot offer on tour for the Clash, and broke up.

 In the early 1980s, Cook, along with Jones, discovered the English new wave girl-group Bananarama.
 Cook helped the trio record their debut single, "Aie a Mwana", and acted as a producer on their 1982 debut album Deep Sea Skiving.

 In the late 1980s, Cook surfaced with the group Chiefs of Relief with former Bow Wow Wow guitarist Matthew Ashman, and, after a period out of the music industry, played with Phil Collen in the 1990s.
 He also played on the Edwyn Collins song A Girl Like You, beginning a longstanding association with Collins as a session musician.
 Cook reunited with the surviving Sex Pistols in 1996 for the Filthy Lucre world tour.